pixelhero98/TPE-AS/README.md

 The paper does not disclose its proprietary portfolio models, backtest settings, or hyperparameters.
-This project therefore reproduces the method mechanics and qualitative experiments rather than the paper's exact Sharpe-ratio tables.
+This project therefore reproduces the method mechanics and qualitative experiments rather than the paper's exact model-performance-to-optimize tables.

 ## What Is Implemented